 In order to reduce the hurdle rates for through-and-out point-to-point transactions between PJM and the Midwest ISO, this initiative will align PJM's Operating Reserves and the Midwest ISO's RSG products so that charges are allocated similarly.
 The RTOs also note that the most direct way to reduce the hurdle rate represented by these charges is to reduce the magnitude of the charges themselves, and the RTOs are committed to doing so.
-In fact, PJM's Operating Reserves rates have decreased dramatically over the last 7 to 8 months.
+In fact, both PJM's Operating Reserves and the Midwest ISO's RSG rates have decreased dramatically in the past several months.